To install the Visual KPI Server and ensure that it operates as expected, you’ll need SQL Server with admin or better permissions enabled.

 Make sure you have access to SQL Server somewhere on the network or locally.
 You are not required to install it locally, but Visual KPI does require that SQL Management Studio client tools be stored locally so that changes can be made or permissions can be managed.

 Before you start the Visual KPI installation, check your privileges on the SQL Server.
-The logged in user must have certain privileges on the SQL Server as the Visual KPI Server is being installed.
-Because the Visual KPI database needs read and write permissions to the SQL Server, you’ll need privileges of at least Security Admin or better.
+The logged-in user must have certain privileges on the SQL Server as the Visual KPI Server is being installed.
+Because the Visual KPI database needs read and write permissions to the SQL Server, you’ll need the following privileges, depending on the task:

 To confirm SQL Server permissions